Breast taboo

 MT

-So who benefits from the total taboo-ism of female breasts?
-That's not hard to answer: the pornographic industry can now earn good moeny by showing men some bare breasts that they can not see elsewhere.
-And truly: if this taboo was any less, say if topless sunbathing was widely accepted and practiced, everybody would know how female breasts looked like - and pornographic magazines would sell a whole lot less.
+So who benefits from this total taboo of female breasts?
+That is not hard to answer: the pornographic industry can now earn good money by showing men bare breasts that they can not see elsewhere.
+And truly: if this taboo was any less, for example if topless sunbathing was widely accepted and practiced, everybody would know how female breasts looked like, men would become desensitized — and the sales of porn publications would plummet.

 Fortunately, not all men are obsessed in this manner.
-Read what this man has to say - sounds like a healthy attitude:
+Please see below a comment we received from a man with a healthy attitude:

 "...breasts are just one of the MANY things that compose a lady's physical appearance; and physical appearance is just one of the many things that influence my attraction to her.
 Physical appearance is important, but when I imagine the woman of my dreams, I think of a woman who is confident, loyal, and loves me with all her heart.
 Everything else is negotiable."